damianhakert/damianhakert.github.io/source/handbook/people-operations/ceo-preferences/index.html.md

 {: #travel}

 EA does research for the best option for a flight and propose this to the CEO before booking.
+Make sure to add a calendar item for 2 hours before take off for check in and add a separate one for travel time before that in the CEO's calendar
+If a flight was changed or not taken due to delays or other circumstances, make sure to check with the airline for the persons flight status
 Current preferences for flights are:
 * Aisle seat
 * Check a bag for all trips longer than one night